Lawrence Kasdan: Later films (1995–present)

-Kasdan's most poorly received film was Dreamcatcher, an adaptation of the 2001 book by Stephen King.
-Written during King's recovery from getting hit by a van in 1999, the story is about four friends and a boy with special powers, involving aliens, telepathy, and extreme body horror.
-The author later said he wrote much of it while on Oxycontin.
+Kasdan's most poorly received film was Dreamcatcher, an adaptation of Stephen King's 2001 book.
+Written during King's recovery from being hit by a van in 1999, the story is about four friends and a boy with special powers, involving aliens, telepathy, and extreme body horror.
+King later said he wrote much of it on Oxycontin.

-Kasdan co-wrote the adaptation with William Goldman, screenwriter of Butch Cassidy and the Sundance Kid (1969) and The Princess Bride (1987).
+Kasdan co-wrote the adaptation with William Goldman, screenwriter of Butch Cassidy and the Sundance Kid and The Princess Bride.
 "If you read the book," Kasdan said, "the pain is all over the book."

 Dreamcatcher was produced by Castle Rock Entertainment and shot in British Columbia.
 The cast included Morgan Freeman, Thomas Jane, Damian Lewis, Timothy Olyphant, and Donnie Wahlberg.
-It came out March 21, 2003, and made $82 million worldwide.
+It came out on March 21, 2003, and made $82 million worldwide.